This section gives you quick and easy access to the questions and answers we’re asked most frequently.

 - Scarf (if needed)

-- Helmet (on snowmobile safaris)
+- Helmet (on snowmobile tours)

 If the day tour you’re joining includes the use of thermal clothing, you’re welcome to arrive dressed in your normal clothes.
 However, especially on tours lasting more than two hours we would recommend considering the following clothing of your own: